hectorqin/hyperterm-overlay/README.md

 A complete and customizable solution for a permanent / dropdown / hotkey / overlay window in your Hyper Terminal, accessible via hotkeys and/or toolbar icon (tray).

+Open your overlay with `Option + Space` on MacOS or `Control + Space` on Windows / Linux or by clicking the tray icon. `Escape` is the hotkey for hiding the overlay, or you can press `X`, `-`, or click the tray icon again.

 This has been forked from [hyperterm-overlay](https://github.com/rickgbw/hyperterm-overlay) which appears to have been deserted and aims to fix some of the issues on that GitHub repository.

 **Important:** Designed for Hyper >= 2.0.0